joeg-ita/giobba/README.md

 - Configurable number of workers and queues
 - Task locking mechanism to prevent duplicate execution
 - Graceful shutdown support

+## Best Practices

+1. Always check for context cancellation in long-running tasks
+2. Use appropriate task priorities based on importance
+3. Implement proper error handling and logging
+4. Use callbacks for task completion notifications
+5. Consider using child tasks and manual triggering for complex workflows
+6. Set appropriate ETA values and priorities for scheduled tasks

+## Task Properties

+Tasks have several configurable properties:

+- `Name`: Unique identifier for the task type
+- `Payload`: Map of data to be processed by the handler
+- `Queue`: Queue where the task will be processed
+- `State`: Current state of the task (PENDING, RUNNING, COMPLETED, FAILED, REVOKED, KILLED)
+- `ETA`: Expected time of arrival/execution
+- `Priority`: Task priority (0-10, higher is more important)
+- `StartMode`: AUTO or MANUAL
+- `ParentID`: ID of the parent task (for task chains)
+- `Callback`: URL to call when task completes successfully
+- `CallbackErr`: URL to call when task fails

 ## Installation